nmaiti/go_http_tunnel_docker_compose/README.md

 ## NOTE
+Use/modify in `config/check_clients.sh` to provide check if the clinent(certificate id) to be checked from file or database.

 Use following ports for access or redirect through proxy (caddy/nginx etc)
 - '80 and 443' are default http and https ports respectively
 - Default tunneld server port address is 4343